FireSBurnsmuP/bootstrap-datetimepicker/README.md

 # Version 5

-IMPORANT!
-The Nuget packages will be depreciated in this release.
+IMPORTANT!
+The Nuget packages will be deprecated in this release.
 Moving forward, Asp.Net/Nuget will **NOT** be delivering content packages like this one and you will need to use bower.
 See [this issue for more]( https://github.com/Eonasdan/bootstrap-datetimepicker/issues/1128)

 v5 is [in planning](https://github.com/Eonasdan/bootstrap-datetimepicker/issues/841).
 We welcome your suggestions.